 How Does a Bank Statement Mortgage Work?

 So, what is a bank statement mortgage in practice?
-As with conventional mortgages, lenders can consider your credit score, work history, and proof of liquid assets as part of the loan application.
+As with any mortgages, lenders can consider your credit score, work history, and proof of liquid assets as part of the loan application.
 But a bank statement mortgage differs in at least one way.

-Lenders may apply an expense ratio to business bank statements with the understanding that part of the deposits goes toward business expenses.
+Lenders may apply an expense ratio to business bank statements with the understanding that part of the deposits go toward business expenses.
 This means that only a percentage — usually 50% to 85% — of qualifying deposits is used to calculate income.
 (However, it’s possible to obtain a lower expense factor with a statement from a certified public accountant or tax preparer.)

 If you deposit income to your personal account from your business account, 100% of deposits can count toward calculating the bank statement mortgage you can afford.
 Without a separate business account, though, deposits to a personal account also receive an expense ratio.